-Reinstatement can be induced by several stressors, including footshock, food deprivation and also CNS administration of corticotrophin-releasing factor (CRF); see [282].
-Inactivation of the dorsal mPFC prevents footshock-induced reinstatement.
-This area of the PFC is commonly involved in cued, drug and stress-induced reinstatement [310].
-Additional and unique neural circuitry appears to be critical for the effects of stress, including the CeA, the bed nucleus of the stria terminalis (BNST) and the noradrenergic medullary tegmentum which innervates these structures [311-313].
-Thus, the following manipulations all block stress-induced reinstatement: intra-BNST, but not intra-V.1.0 Foresight Brain Science, Addiction and Drugs project 18 amygdala, infusions of a CRF antagonist; systemic and intracerebroventricular, but not intra-locus coeruleus, injections of an alpha-2 noradrenergic receptor agonist; intra-BNST and intra-amygdala alpha-2 noradrenergic receptor antagonists; and destruction of the ventral noradrenergic bundle originating in the medullary noradrenergic cell groups (see [282] for review).
-The CRF-containing projections between the CeA and the BNST have also been shown to be a critical link between these structures in mediating stress-induced relapse [282].
-Thus, two neural systems implicated in stress responses in general - one utilising NA and the other CRF - are implicated, along with the mPFC, in mediating relapse induced by footshock stress in the extinction-reinstatement procedure.
-The generally accepted mechanism is that stress activates the medullary noradrenergic neurons and leads to activation of the CRF system within the BNST and possibly the CeA (see [282; 285] for reviews).
-How this subcortical neuroendocrine mechanism interfaces with the mPFC is not altogether clear, nor is how this impinges on limbic cortical-ventral striatopallidal circuitry.
+Reinstatement can be induced by several stressors, including footshock, food deprivation and also CNS administration of corticotrophin releasing factor CRF; see [282].
+Inactivation of the dorsal mPFC prevents footshock-induced reinstatement; this area of the PFC is commonly involved in cued, drug and stress-induced reinstatement [310].
+Additional and unique neural circuitry appears to be critical for the effects of stress, including the CeA, bed nucleus of the stria terminalis (BNST) and the noradrenergic medullary tegmentum which innervates these structures [311-313].
+Thus, the following manipulations all block stress-induced reinstatement: intra-BNST, but not intraamygdala, infusions of a CRF antagonist; systemic and intracerebroventricular, but not intra-locus coeruleus, injections of an alpha-2 noradrenergic receptor agonist; intra-BNST and intra-amygdala alpha-2 noradrenergic receptor antagonists; and destruction of the ventral noradrenergic bundle originating in the medullary noradrenergic cell groups (see [282] for review).
+The CRF-containing projections between the CeA and BNST have also been shown to be a critical link between these structures in mediating stress-induced relapse [282].
+Thus, two neural systems implicated in stress responses in general - one utilizing NA and the other CRF - are implicated along with the mPFC in mediating relapse induced by footshock stress in the extinction-reinstatement procedure.
+The generally accepted mechanism is that stress activates the medullary noradrenergic neurons and leads to activation of the CRF system within the BNST and possibly the CeA (see [282;

+285] for reviews).
+How this subcortical, neuroendocrine mechanism interfaces with the mPFC is not altogether clear, nor is how this impinges on limbic cortical ventral striatopallidal circuitry.

 One of the reasons for developing and studying the neural basis of relapse in experimental animals is to develop treatments that will promote abstinence.
 Intensive experimental investigation of this area has yielded detailed information on the neural systems and neurochemical mechanisms underlying cue-, stress- and drug-induced relapse.
-An important issue for resolution is the extent to which the effects on the reinstatement of cues, drug or stress actually depend on the prior process of instrumental extinction.
-If they do, their utility in human addiction, where this extinction process does not occur, may be slight.
-D3 DA receptor antagonists appear to have efficacy in both the cued-reinstatement procedure and in ongoing cue-controlled cocaine seeking, suggesting that this dopaminergic target might affect the conditioned process common to both.
-In addition, the gamma-aminobutyric acid (GABA)-B receptor agonist baclofen both attenuates drug seeking that depends on drug-associated conditioned reinforcers in rats [261] and also attenuates cue-induced activation of limbic cortical areas in cocaineaddicted humans [314].
+An important issue for resolution is the extent to which the effects on reinstatement of cues, drug or stress actually depend upon the prior process of instrumental extinction.
+If they do their utility in human addiction, where this extinction process does not occur, may be slight.
+D3 DA receptor antagonists appear to have efficacy in both the cued-reinstatement procedure and ongoing, cue-controlled cocaine-seeking suggesting that this dopaminergic target might affect the conditioned process common to both.
+In addition, the GABA-B receptor agonist baclofen both attenuates drug seeking that depends upon drug-associated conditioned reinforcers in rats [261] and also attenuates cue-induced activation of limbic cortical areas in cocaine-addicted humans [314].
 New pharmacological treatments to prevent relapse may emerge from this rich preclinical data on experimental models of reinstatement in animals.